 If you’ve been diagnosed with bladder cancer, we recommend getting a second opinion before selecting a course of treatment.
-It’s a valuable way to verify facts, like the stage and grade of the cancer, because these are important to your decisions about your treatment.
-A second opinion may give you access to new treatments or clinical studies that aren’t available at all centers.
+It’s a valuable way to verify facts, like the stage and grade of the cancer, that are important to your decisions about treatment.
+Getting a second opinion may also give you access to new treatments or clinical studies that aren’t available at all centers.
 If you have received a bladder cancer diagnosis, a second opinion makes sense for the following reasons:

 - Changing treatment regimens is not always easy or possible.
 Once you start a course of treatment, it’s sometimes hard to change to something else.
 So it’s important to get as much information as you can upfront about the options that are best for you.